beatwad/knrm_ranking/README.md

 ## Project Structure

 - `main.py`: Flask server with KNRM model and API endpoints.
+- `train.py`: Script for training the KNRM model using the QQP dataset.
 - `test_client.py`: End-to-end test script using QQP dataset.
 - `data/`: Required directory for model artifacts and datasets.